wp-plugins/events-manager-extended/readme.txt

 * Feature: added #_IMAGEURL placeholder, returns just the url of the image
 * Feature: no event_id? then redir to 404
 * Feature: CSV export of attendees is now possible
+* Feature: the calendar can now be based on the client date/time if configured so (using php sessions for that, thanks to admintiger)
 * Improvement: enqueue_style used for CSS in frontend.
 Style ids enqueued: eme_stylesheet and eme_stylesheet_extra (if eme.css is present in your theme)
 * Improvement: the filters for locations, town and categories now return sorted values
 * Improvement: full calendar now also shows full month name